RodrigoBertotti/askless-js-client/README.md

 JavaScript client of Askless framework, which facilitates building realtime servers for JavaScript and Flutter Apps allowing to:

 - :handshake: perform a websocket connection to exchange data that:

     - :vibration_mode: supports streams on the client side in Flutter

     - :computer: supports JavaScript clients: Web and Node.js

-    - :arrow_right_hook: automatically retry sending data in case of connectivity issues between the client and server
+    - :arrow_right_hook: it retries to send data automatically in case of connectivity issues between the client and the server

+    - :label: handles multiples and identical `listen` requests from a client as a single one in the server

-- :pencil2: create your own CRUD operations with the database you like (**C**reate, **R**ead, **U**pdate and **D**elete)
+- :pencil2: create your own CRUD operations with any database you like (**C**reate, **R**ead, **U**pdate and **D**elete)

 - :no_entry: restrict client access to CRUD operations

-- :mega: notify in real time clients who are listening for changes in a route, you can choose:
+- :mega: notify in real-time clients who are listening for changes in a route, you can choose:

     - :no_pedestrians: only specify clients will receive the data

     - :heavy_check_mark: all clients will receive the data

 - :lock: accept and deny connection attempts